scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 work week since it is the most useful for bringing lunch to work.
 Needless to say, no soylent today.

+### Day 144

+No soylent today on account of it being the weekend and I'm conserving until I get my refill order in.
+I suppose on the bright side I'll get to try the liquid form of Soylent at a discounted price.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/